andrepucas/lp2_4XGame_p2_2022/README.md

 adjusts itself and most* of the UI display automatically, complying with the **Open/Closed Principle**

-> \* In the case of units, new UI add buttons need to be manually added and the
+> \* For units, new UI add buttons need to be manually added and the global
-> global resource counters might need to be pushed forward, so that everything fits
+> resource counters might need to be pushed forward, so that everything fits
-> on the screen. (editor modification only, no need to change any code).
+> on the screen. (editor modification only, no need to change code).

 ---